GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/simulator_integration.md

 pub = h.helicsPublicationSetOption(pub, 454, True)
 ```

-Once the federate is created, you also have the option to set the federate information at that point, which - while functionally identical to setting the federate info in either the federate config file or in the federate info object - provides integrators with additional flexibility, which can be useful particularly if some settings need to be changed dynamically during the cosimulation.
+Once the federate is created, you also have the option to set the federate information at that point, which - while functionally identical to setting the federate info in either the federate config file or in the federate info object - provides integrators with additional flexibility, which can be useful particularly if some settings need to be changed dynamically during the co-simulation.
 The API calls are syntactically very similar to the API calls for setting up the federate info object, except instead they target the federate itself.
-For example, to revisit the above example where the only_transmit_on_change on change flag is set to true in the federate info object, if operating on an existing federate, that call would be:
+For example, to revisit the above example where the only_transmit_on_change flag is set to true in the federate info object, if operating on an existing federate, that call would be:

 ```python
 h.helicsFederateSetFlagOption(fi, 6, True)